 The Amsler test provides information about the patient's distorted vision.

 The most important criterion for the success of the treatment is the earliest possible diagnosis.
 And early diagnosis is also a challenge for family doctors.
 With the ophthalmoscope they can already make a suspected diagnosis if they see yellow spots (drusen or protein deposits) or bleeding.
 If there is also a distortion of the grid lines in the Amsler net, there is a suspicion of a wet macular degeneration.
 In this case the ophthalmologist should quickly (within days to weeks) examine the ocular fundus (ophthalmoscopy).
 If there is a swelling of the retina with bleeding and protein deposits in the retina, the diagnosis of a wet macular degeneration is almost certain.
 A fluorescein angiography (dye examination of the retinal vessels for leaks and new blood vessel formation) can then be performed.
 This will help to clarify the diagnosis and to assess the success of treatment in cases of questionable wet macular degeneration and to evaluate the localization and extension of new blood vessel formation under the retina.
+Alternatively, or complementary to fluorescence angiography, a so-called OCT angiography can be used for three-dimensional imaging of the vascular structures of the retina and the underlying choroid.
+This technique has the great advantage of being non-invasive.

 As soon as the diagnosis is clear, medication injections are first made into the vitreous body of the affected eye at monthly intervals.
 Using the so-called OCT (Optical Coherence Tomogram), assessment of the regression of fluid in the retina can be made and thus the possible need for further injections can be ascertained.
 As a rule, a minimum of 6 to 8 and a maximum of 10 to 12 injections are required in the first year; this, in order to achieve an optimal visual acuity result.